Cooperative Evolutionary Pressure and Diminishing Returns Might Explain the Fermi Paradox: On What Super-AIs Are Like: The Fermi Paradox

 There are regularly diminishing beneficial returns from material resources (see section \ref{subsec:dimRet}).
 If old societies and super-AIs are cooperative, then they ought to need a good reason in order to construct something as impactful as a \href{https://en.wikipedia.org/wiki/Kardashev_scale}{Kardashev type III} society.
 If, furthermore, there are consistently diminishing beneficial returns from material resources, then you would expect there to be for example no Kardashev type III societies.
 And you would expect there to be no exhaustive cosmological colonization.

 Note also that evolution does not necessarily imply readiness for ``exponential'' or even fast reproduction:

-First, entities living on a surface can at most spread or reproduce ``quadratically fast'', as a function of time, for mathematical reasons, as each entity takes up a certain amount of space and the travel for a new entity needs to be at least ``square root far''.
-Cf.\ fn.\,\ref{fn:PNP}, appx.\,\ref{sec:appendixColAlg} --- or consider the case with just one dimension instead of two or three; there it becomes clearer what's going on: regardless of how many children each node spawns in the one dimensional case, on average only exactly one child will ever be useful, except for the root node in the bidirectional $\mathbb{Z}$ case.
+\paragraph{No exponential colonization or reproduction} First, entities living on a surface can at most spread or reproduce ``quadratically fast'', as a function of time, for mathematical reasons, as each entity takes up a certain amount of space and the travel for a new entity needs to be at least ``square root far''; only ``quadratically'' many children will ever be useful.
+Cf.\ fn.\,\ref{fn:PNP}, appx.\,\ref{sec:appendixColAlg} --- or consider the case with just one dimension instead of two or three; there it becomes clearer what's going on: regardless of how many children each node spawns in the one dimensional case, on average only exactly one child will ever be productive, except for the root node in the bidirectional $\mathbb{Z}$ case.
+See figure \ref{fig:noExpRep}.

-Second, evolution only leads to fitter entities; readiness for very fast reproduction isn't guaranteed \nolinebreak[2] --- high speeds could be maladaptive; \cite{koo14} found that animal species generally don't maximize reproduction.
-And then there are cultural evolution and other changes.
+\paragraph{Fast reproduction can be maladaptive} Second, evolution only leads to fitter entities; readiness for very fast reproduction isn't guaranteed \nolinebreak[2] --- high speeds could be maladaptive; \cite{koo14} found that animal species generally don't maximize reproduction.
+And environmental changes, cultural evolution, affect phenotypes.
 Cf.\ life history theory (e.g.\ \cite{ellis2009fundamental,kap15}); in particular, low morbidity and mortality, higher availability of resources, and high population density and social competition predict slower strategies, while low morbidity and mortality, higher availability of resources, and low population density and social competition predict faster strategies \cite{ellis2009fundamental,rotella2021increasing}.

-(The human fertility rate continues to decrease, the number of births peaked 2012 and is projected to continue to get smaller, (hence) the number of children peaked 2017 and is projected to continue to get smaller, and (hence) human population is projected to decrease within a few generations.\cite{owidpeakchild,owidfuturepopulationgrowth, owidfertilityrate,owidworldpopulationgrowth,voll20,call23})
+This is consistent with the human fertility rate, which continues to decrease; the number of births peaked 2012 and is projected to continue to get smaller, the number of children under 5 peaked 2017 and is projected to continue to get smaller, the number of people under 15 peaked 2020 and is projected to decrease, and (hence) human population is projected to decrease within a \hypertarget{humanFertBFigRef}{few} generations.\cite{owidpeakchild, owidfuturepopulationgrowth, owidfertilityrate, owid-population-growth, vollset2020fertility, call23} See figure \ref{fig:humanFertility}, and supplementary figures \ref{fig:humanFertilityB} and \ref{fig:humanFertilityC} at the end.